andyshora/perlin-noise-api/README.md

 ---

-JSONP callback, specifying the function you want to call on your page:
+The **ALL IMPORTANT JSONP callback**, specifying the function you want to call on your page.
+If you're working purely client-side, you'll probably want to use this.
 ```
 /noise/5/1?jsonp=my_javascript_callback
 ```